mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 Figure 2: Guppy flip-flop basecalling algorithm quality vs read length.
 The y-axis shows the Phred quality score average for each read.
 The x-axis is the reads length in base pairs.
 {:.figure}

 As you can see, flip-flop seems to rate itself *very* highly.
-The most dense part of the kernel being around Phred score 42....yes, **42**.
+The densest part of the kernel being around Phred score 42....yes, **42**.

 At the end of the day though, I don't generally pay much attention to the quality scores.
 I am more interested in how well the reads match what I expect them to, i.e the "truth".
 As I don't have an absolute truth for this particular dataset, I am going to use the [*M. tuberculosis* reference, NC_000962.3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000962.3), as decent approximation.
 I know, it's not ideal, but it's the best I have access to at the moment.